nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![UML WritingList family sequence diagram](graphics/diagrams/UMLSequenceDiagram_WritingList.png)
 <p align = "center"><i><b>Figure 4: General interactions between member classes when generating a new writing</b></i></p>

+#### Getting reminder for writings scheduled on a specific date
+This feature allows users to be reminded of which writings they should continue on a specific date.

+**Implementation**
+When the user keys in the command `remind DATE`, where `DATE` is the date the user wants to be reminded about in form of `dd/MM/yyyy`, the program will check the validity of the command by using `CommandChecker.extractCommandType()`.
+Since the command is recognized, enumeration `REMIND` is returned.
+Then, the program flow is as follows:

+1. `WritingReminder.filterWritingsOnADate()` is called by `CommandExecutor.executeCommand()`.
+1. In `WritingReminder.filterWritingsOnADate()`, the `DATE` will be parsed by `LocalDate.parse()`.
+1. The Java stream is used to filter the list of writings and get which ones are scheduled for that `DATE`.
+1. Private `WritingReminder.printWritingsOnADate()` will be called to print out the result.

 ### Word Features

 #### Adding a noun